 What is metastasis?

-About five percent of women in the United States have metastatic breast cancer when they are first diagnosed .
+About five percent of U.S. women have metastatic breast cancer when they are first diagnosed .
 Most people with metastases have been treated for breast cancer in the past and that cancer has returned (recurred) and spread.
-Learn more about recurrence.
+Learn more about breast cancer recurrence.

 Signs of and tests for metastases